-Anyone who has an interest in learning about the delicate art of comedy.
-You do not have to have a background in theatre to participate; however, if you want to learn how as an actor you can use improvisation to enhance your work, this is the class for you.
+This course is designed for anyone who has an interest in learning about the delicate art of comedy.
+You do not have to have a background in theatre to participate; however, if you want to learn how you can use improvisation to enhance your work as an actor, this is the class for you.

 Dave Razowsky –

-Dave Razowsky has acted in 10 revues at Chicago's Second City, performing with the likes of Steve Carell, Stephen Colbert, Amy Sedaris, and Rachel Dratch.
-Through 10 years as artistic director of The Second City Los Angeles and countless worldwide workshops and performances, Dave has developed a simple approach to improvising: Your present awareness is the only thing you need to create compelling, smart, truthful, and surprising scenes.
+In his years performing at Second City with the likes of Steve Carell, Stephen Colbert and Amy Sedaris, Dave Razowsky has developed a simple approach to improvising: Your present awareness is the only thing you need to create compelling, smart, truthful and surprising scenes.
 Period.
 No games, no preconceived premises, no ideas, no ego.
 All that matters is now.
-The actor’s level of improvisation experience doesn’t matter, for all you'll need to bring to Dave is your present presence.
+The actor’s level of improvisation experience doesn’t matter; all you'll need to bring is yourself.
 All you’ll leave with is your joy and excitement and confidence.
-And after all, what more do you need?
+After all, what more do you need?

 Amy Seeley -